forrestbao/MLClass/3_Decision_Trees/hw3.md

     * a threshold,
     * and, labels corresponding to the samples.

-7. [2pt] **The split of a node**
+7. [bonus, 2pt] **The split of a node**
     Each node of a decision tree is a comparison on a feature against a threshold.
 To determine the feature and the threshold, a common practice is a grid search.
 Search over every feature, against a set of thresholds.
 In the end, pick the combination of feature and threshold that minimize the expectation of Gini impurity.
+The function to implement in this problem is `grid_search_split_midpoint`.

     There are many ways to establish the thresholds.
-Here we use a common practice that for each feature, the thresholds are the means of all pairs of its two consecutive values on all samples.
+Here we use a common practice that for each feature, the thresholds are the mindpoints of any two consecutive values.
 For example, if the values on a feature is `[5,4,2,1,3]`, then the thresholds are `[1.5, 2.5, 3.5, 4.5]`.
 Note that because values on features differ (e.g., in feature 1, `[1,2,3,4,5]` and in feature 2, `[0.1, 0.2, 0.9, 0.1, -0.8]`]), thresholds for features differ.
-To help you start,  the thresholds for each feature are constructed  the function `grid_search_split_midpoint` in `hw3` already.
+To help you start, the thresholds for each feature are constructed in the function `grid_search_split_midpoint` in `hw3` already.
 So you can directly make use of the variable `thresholds`, each column of which corresponds to a feature dimension.

     The function shall return 3 variables:

       a. `grid`: 2D numpy array, the expectations of Gini impurity.
 Each column corresponds to one feature and each row orresponds to a threshold.
 Note that each feature has its own thresholds.